Franco-Sparrow/franco-repos/bareoslab.md

 - Backup INC1 for Galera3: `Virtalus-Galera3-MariaDB-INCREMENTAL-2023-5-2-12:38:25-Vol0`.
 - Backup INC1 for Galera2: `Virtalus-Galera2-MariaDB-INCREMENTAL-2023-5-2-12:39:30-Vol0`.

 ## 1.2.
-Testing the restore of FULL backup
+Preparaing the restore of MariaDB full backup

 > **NOTE** <br />
 > The following steps should be done on each one of the Galera nodes.